zschreiner/Fun-Bot/README.md

 ###- Bot Commands
 - Bot commands are mainly to instruct the bot
   - Admins of the bot can also use the moderators commands
-      - Helpful for moderating the room
+      - Helpful for moderating the room.
+  - While using `.commands` you can also instruct bot to show it's commands to other users.
+By simply Mentioning the user. `example 1`

 `commands`